 - Solids - Molecules are tightly packed and move slowly, staying in a rigid formation.
 (Ice would be an example of matter in a solid state.)

 - Liquids - As solid matter is heated, the addition of energy causes molecules to move more quickly and spread apart.
 (Water is a liquid.)

 - Gases - With the addition of more heat, the molecules move even faster and pread even farther apart.
 (Steam is the gaseous form of water.)

 - Solids - They started out bunched together in one part of the room, barely moving as they role-played molecules in the solid state.

 - Liquids - Then I told them they were getting warmer and they needed to increase their speed and spread out accordingly.

 - Gases -Finally, they became gas molecules and moved quickly but carefully all over the room.

 Water Cycle Adaptation

 The States of Matter game is easily adapted to have students role-play the water cycle.
 Tell them they are now molecules inside a water droplet.Then guide them through the processes of evaporation, condensation, and freezing.
 When they start evaporating, they become a gas so they need to spread out.
 As they cool down and condense to form clouds, they become liquid and move closer together.
 At that point you can have them become a liquid again as rain or tell them they are freezing to form snowflakes or solid particles of ice.
-Relate their movements to the different states of matter that water moves through during the water cycle.
-To find more free water cycle activities, visit the Science page on Teaching Resources.
+Relate their movements to water's different states of matter during the water cycle.

 Move to Learn Link Up